 Summary of programme delivery

-We have two courses, the ReStart and the Highlight and our facilitators also offer individual taster or top up sessions.The ReStart is usually delivered in 5 consecutive days, working for approx 2 hours per day with 1-to-1 facilitator support.
+Our flagship programme, the ReStart, is well-evidenced and underpins all of our work.
+Our facilitators also offer taster and top up sessions as needed.The ReStart is usually delivered in 5 consecutive days, working for approx 2 hours per day with 1-to-1 facilitator support.
 We teach, rehearse and repeat key resilience skills in an intensive and challenging, but fun way with feedback in-the-moment from specially trained horses.
 There is no discussion of the past.
 All sessions take place in action with the horses, there is no classroom content or talk-based therapy/counselling.

 Development of skills is embedded in work towards a horsemanship goal of Parelli Level 1.
 Tasks are guided by the facilitator and the horses are selected and trained to provide especially clear and easily observed physical feedback to participants, many of whom will not have interacted with horses prior to taking part in the programme.
 The methodological focus is on social/emotional shifts being made ‘in the moment’, in response to difficulties encountered.
 Participants are unmounted handlers, learning to work in partnership with the horses on the ground.
 The course employs an approach using a series of specific tasks as tools to develop positive habits.
 Specifically, the skills addressed by the course are: